UEXT: User concerns

-5V warning
+5 V warning

-Some boards might provide 5V output on UEXT pins if they are configured for operation at 5V.
-For example, OLIMEXINO-328 and OLIMEXINO-32U4 have a 3.3V/5V PTH jumper that changes the power mode of the board.
-If the 3.3V/5V jumper is set to 5V, this jumper also changes the voltage available at pin #1 of UEXT as well as the voltage levels of all data signals available there (UART, SPI, I2C).
-As the UEXT standard only defines 3.3V, many UEXT modules may not be 5V tolerant, and thus get damaged if the board has such jumper set to 5V.
-Users are advised to verify their boards are configured for 3.3V before connecting UEXT hardware to prevent damaging said hardware.
+Some boards might provide 5 V output on UEXT pins if they are configured for operation at 5V.
+For example, OLIMEXINO-328 and OLIMEXINO-32U4 have a 3.3 V/5 V PTH jumper that changes the power mode of the board.
+If the 3.3 V/5 V jumper is set to 5 V, this jumper also changes the voltage available at pin #1 of UEXT as well as the voltage levels of all data signals available there (UART, SPI, I2C).
+As the UEXT standard only defines 3.3 V, many UEXT modules may not be 5 V tolerant, and thus get damaged if the board has such jumper set to 5V.
+Users are advised to verify their boards are configured for 3.3 V before connecting UEXT hardware to prevent damaging said hardware.

 Parallel cables

 It is possible to connect multiple UEXT devices in parallel by clamping additional IDC connectors onto the same ribbon cable.
-This will result in a correct distribution of power (3.3V and ground) and allow data communication over I²C.
-However, the SPI bus will not work since all the SS lines are tied together (and thus all slaves addressed simultaneously, scrambling data on the MISO line), and neither will UART work since multiple devices are transmitting and receiving on the same lines.
+This will result in a correct distribution of power (3.3 V and ground) and allow data communication over I²C.

+However, a multidrop SPI bus will fail since all the chip selects are tied together, thus all peripherals will be addressed simultaneously resulting in their simultaneous response data on the MISO line being scrambled.
+UART will also fail due to multiple devices transmitting and receiving on the same lines.
 Series resistors are necessary on conflicting SPI and UART pins to limit short circuit currents due to conflicts, if compatibility with other UEXT devices is desired.